Things to see and do at Bletchley Park

 Families visiting Bletchley Park can expect an exciting, fun-filled day, exploring the museums and discovering all about the secretive codebreakers that worked here during World War Two.

 Keep an eye on our what’s on page to find out about upcoming events for families including free workshops for children during the school holidays and larger special events throughout the year.

 With so much to see and do, we think you’ll need more than just one day to visit us which is why your admission ticket offers unlimited free returns for a year.

 Children’s author Helen Dennis has written a series of books called ‘The Secret Breakers’, inspired by Bletchley Park.
 Using this treasure trail, you can find some of the real life locations around the site which are referred to in the stories.
 Can you follow the clues, break the code and prove yourself to be a worthy member of Team Veritas?
 Download the treasure trail online.

 Children’s multimedia guide

 Find out the history of Bletchley Park with our fun and interactive family tour.
 The multimedia guide is narrated through the character of a Wren and includes young Codebreaker challenges, puzzles and storytelling.
-Find out more here
+Find out more on our Multimedia page.